 Te Poi School (the School) is a Crown entity as specified in the Crown Entities Act 2004 and a school as described in the Education and Training Act 2020.
-The Board is of the view that the School is a public benefit entity for financial reporting purposes.
+The Board of Trustees (the Board) is of the view that the School is a public benefit entity for financial reporting purposes.